ghamkhari/MPEC/README.txt

-The files in this folder are the simulation codes for the below paper:
+The files in this repository are the simulation codes for the below paper:

 ********************************